akhilerm/dotfiles/README.md

 # Configuration

-Configuration to run on Ubuntu 22.04 to setup everything to get a working enviroment
+Configuration to run on Ubuntu 24.04 / MacOS Sequoia to setup everything to get a working enviroment

 ## How to
 ### Ubuntu